Complaints Policy

 In addition, complaints performance is also reviewed:

-- By the Head of Customer Voice and Senior Complaint and Improvement Manager, weekly, monthly, and quarterly
+- By the Head of Customer Experience and Senior Complaint and Improvement Manager, weekly, monthly, and quarterly.

 Related policies

-All the Group’s operational policies and procedures are related to the Complaints Policy and will be utilised where required to investigate complaints effectively.
+- All Amplius’s operational policies and procedures are related to the Complaints Policy and will be utilised where required to investigate complaints effectively.

 Appendices